 - foreign workers

 More details can be found on the government website.

 - If you offer accomodation do you still have to pay NMW?

 Yes, but as an employer, you are entitled to deduct a set daily/weekly amount from the National Minimum Wage and National Living Wage rates.

-Rates that can be charged for accommodation are laid out on the government website as these are also increasing on the 1st April 2020.
+Rates that can be charged for accommodation are laid out on the government website.

 - Do I pay more for overtime?

 No, not necessarily, but you have to pay for the hours worked by your apprentice.